tobek/laminae/05-ngp.md

 	+ group journeys to/from the mesas
 	+ all sides being disappointed is good
 	+ some "breath house" where you breathe in interesting things in special ways (and it responds to you, and syncs up multiple people?)
-- author realized here something she was looking for (that this lamina could help)

 restorative justice & larger social restorative practices